Lilith (Supernatural): Characterization

+Origin

+Lilith is described as a numinous figure whose perception has shifted over time.
+Lilith can be found in Hebrew, Christian, and Islamic literature with both positive and negative aspects, sometimes being portrayed as being transformed from a goddess into a demon, vampire, or djinn.
+In Hebrew tradition, she is considered Adam's first wife, who became a demon after refusing to submit to him.
+After refusing to comply and obey Adam, Lilith was expelled from the Garden of Eden.
+Some scholars interpret her refusal to submit as a rejection of patriarchal marriage, while others see it as an adaptation of older Sumerian and Babylonian goddess figures into Jewish mythology.
+Over time, Jewish tradition framed her as a dangerous entity, leading to the use of protective amulets against her influence.

 Development

 The writing team for Supernaturals third season had "always" planned to introduce a new demon antagonist at some point in the season for that character to fulfill Azazel's role in the series as the lead villain.
 When Kripke felt that the season's initial format—that of the Winchesters fighting small, independent groups of demons, an attempt by the writers to reflect terrorist cells—was not successful,Knight, Season 3, pp.12 the writers chose to introduce this antagonist as the demons' new leader halfway through the season in order to stabilize the demon storyline.
 Although the character had the working title of Zarqawi during the planning stages, Gamble insisted that the demon be female.
 She eventually suggested the mythological Lilith, who the writers had previously learned was in part the basis for the Bloody Mary legend in conducting their research for the first season episode "Bloody Mary".

 Writer Jeremy Carver said that the debate about what form Lilith would take quickly ended when the writers realized that a little girl "would be the most powerful representation of evil", which Kripke supported, saying, "I think it's just something about the innocence of a child saying truly awful, horror [sic] things."
 Much of Lilith's actions in "No Rest for the Wicked" served as a homage to the Twilight Zone episode "It's a Good Life", in which a powerful child terrorizes his town.
-Kripke enjoyed writing Lilith's scenes in the episode and found them to be among the easiest of the season finale to write,Knight, Season 3, pp. 98 stating his view that she was "a really effective villain."
-Gamble, too, liked the way that Lilith was used that season; she found the decision to have the character be "a demon that likes to possess little girls" to be "interesting", and called Lilith "a cool demon to do."
+Kripke enjoyed writing Lilith's scenes in the episode and found them to be among the easiest of the season finale to write,Knight, Season 3, pp. 98 stating his view that she was "a really effective villain".
+Gamble, too, liked the way that Lilith was used that season; she found the decision to have the character be "a demon that likes to possess little girls" to be "interesting", and called Lilith "a cool demon to do".
 When Lilith temporarily takes over Ruby's host, executive producer Kim Manners was impressed by the performance that Ruby's actress Katie Cassidy gave, describing Cassidy's transition between the characters as "just astounding".
 Upon realizing that they could not depict Sam killing a child, the writers decided to have Lilith possess adult hosts in future appearances.